PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Delete**: You can click on an uploaded image to delete it.
 When you click on “delete”, you have a modal for cancel or confirm the action.

-- **Bulk actions**: (issue #12773) You can press CTRL+Select many images.
+- **Bulk actions**: (issue #12773) You can select many images with the checkbox.
 After selecting more than one image, the frame on the right is displayed with: caption field: You can enter a caption which will be applied to all images.
 If some selected images already had captions, they are replaced when clicking on Save.
 A “delete all” button to delete all the product images.
 When you click on “delete all”, you have a modal for cancel or confirm the action.